FullStaQD/architecture/docs/scenario-based-analysis/quantum-simulation.md

     - When all operations are done, the molecule Laser sends a status flag to the energy sensor

 3. Energy Sensor:
-    - When the molecule laser has executed its job and updated its status, this step measures the qubit energy levels
+    - When the molecule laser has completed its job and updated its status, this step measures the qubit energy levels

 ## System Layer - Upwards